-The Teacher of the Gifted will administer at least one approved mental ability test and at least one approved academic achievement test to the referring student.
+The Teacher of the Gifted will administer at least one approved mental ability test to the referring student.
 (See Section Five: Addendum for state approved tests.)
+The Northwest Evaluation Association Measures of Academic Progress (MAP) will serve as the approved achievement assessment.